Italy frees man convicted of 2007 murder of Meredith Kercher

 Guede had already been granted permission to leave prison during the day to work while he served his sentence for the 2007 murder of 21-year-old Kercher.

-The case in the university city of Perugia gained international notoriety after Kercher’s American roommate, Amanda Knox, and Knox’s then-boyfriend were placed under suspicion.
+The case in the university city of Perugia gained international notoriety after Kercher’s American roommate, Amanda Knox of Seattle, and Knox’s then-boyfriend were placed under suspicion.
 Both were initially convicted, but Italy’s highest court threw out the convictions in 2015 after a series of flip-flop decisions.

 Guede was originally convicted in a fast-track trial procedure.
 He has denied killing Kercher.